 Plant cool-season grasses like Kentucky bluegrass, perennial ryegrass, and fescues in spring or early fall, when temperatures are between 60-80 degrees.
 Warm-season grasses like zoysiagrass, bermudagrass, centipedegrass, and bahiagrass should be planted in late spring through early summer, when temperatures are between 75-90 degrees.

 Learn more about Scotts seeding solutions.

 Once you have the right product for your project, you’ll need the right tools.
 Whether your lawn is big or small, make sure you have the right spreader.

-If you have a very small lawn, use a handheld spreader, like the Scotts® Wizz® Spreader.
-It is battery operated and can be used for most lawn fertilizer, granular weed control, and seeding products.
+If you have a very small lawn, use a handheld spreader, like the battery-operated Scotts® Wizz® Spreader or hand-cranked Scotts® Whirl™ Hand-Powered Spreader Either can be used with most lawn fertilizer, granular weed control, and seeding products.

 For a small to average sized lawn, use a broadcast spreader designed to hold 5,000 to 15,000 square feet of product, like the Scotts® Turf Builder® EdgeGuard® Mini Broadcast Spreader or the Scotts® Turf Builder® EdgeGuard® DLX Broadcast Spreader.

 If you have a large lawn, use the Scotts® Elite Spreader.
 Designed for big jobs, it has a 6-foot spread pattern and can hold up to 20,000 square feet of product.